FAQ for Patients

 Incidental Findings: Other findings may be discovered in organs that are also imaged during LDCT, such as the heart, abdomen, blood vessels and thyroid gland.
 You may already be aware of some, and some might be new findings.
 These findings may require further testing.

 Radiation Risk: As with all CT exams, LDCT screening for lung cancer exposes you to radiation.
 The dose is equal to about a quarter of the naturally occurring background radiation received at sea level per year.
 This dose is about one quarter of a standard chest CT and about the same as a mammogram.
 It is difficult to document the exact amount of increased risk from radiation, but studies suggest that radiation slightly increases your incidence of cancer.
 Our team has extensive experience using the latest technology to detect lung cancer, and we are committed to minimizing radiation exposure for all exams.

 Anxiety: Having an LDCT, waiting for the results and further evaluation for positive or incidental findings may cause stress and anxiety in some patients.
 Your doctor can discuss these risks with you and answer any questions that you may have.

 Currently, low-dose CT scans (LDCT) to screen for lung cancer are not covered by most insurance plans.
-The fee at Mass General is $350 payable at the time of the exam.
 If the exam detects an abnormality, follow-up CT scans are typically covered by your insurance.
 As always, you should contact your insurance provider to understand your particular coverage.

 If you do not meet the eligibility criteria, the risks are estimated to outweigh the benefits of screening.